 Released: 1995, 1996, 1998, 2010

 Recommended Version: The only two versions released outside of Japan were the Playstation 1 and PSP ports.
-The latter is my recommended version; not only does it provide a significantly overhauled version of the game, but it gets right everything the FFT port botched - it runs great, the new features are well integrated, and the game's Middle English sounds natural instead of cringey (though as Matsuno also returned as lead designer for this version, I'm not too surprised by any of that).
+The latter is my recommended version; not only does it provide a significantly overhauled version of the game, but it gets right everything the FFT port botched - it runs great, the new features are well integrated, and the game's Middle English sounds natural instead of cringey (though as much of the original team returned to work on that version and strived to keep it as close to Matsuno's vision as possible, I'm not too surprised by any of that).